17 Songs We May Or May Not Have Listened To While Having Sex For The First Time

 Yes, this is a thing.
 (Probably a wise one, given all the noisy stuff that happens the first time you have sex that is best muffled by a bit of background noise.)
 And for those of us who gave up the V-card after 1996, there was at least one perfect musical choice to make for that moment: "Crash," by Dave Matthews Band.

 The song — and the record — celebrate its 20th anniversary on April 30.
-In honor of a song that '90s teens, twentysomethings and lovers all around likely banged to back in the day, we've collected our favorite "first time" tracks, including "Crash," for your listening pleasure.
+In honour of a song that '90s teens, twentysomethings and lovers all around likely banged to back in the day, we've collected our favourite "first time" tracks, including "Crash," for your listening pleasure.
 And if it puts you in the mood...
 Well, we would consider that a success.

 Yes, this is a thing.
 (Probably a wise one, given all the noisy stuff that happens the first time you have sex that is best muffled by a bit of background noise.)
 And for those of us who gave up the V-card after 1996, there was at least one perfect musical choice to make for that moment: "Crash," by Dave Matthews Band.

 The song — and the record — celebrate its 20th anniversary on April 30.
-In honor of a song that '90s teens, twentysomethings and lovers all around likely banged to back in the day, we've collected our favorite "first time" tracks, including "Crash," for your listening pleasure.
+In honour of a song that '90s teens, twentysomethings and lovers all around likely banged to back in the day, we've collected our favourite "first time" tracks, including "Crash," for your listening pleasure.
 And if it puts you in the mood...
 Well, we would consider that a success.